 Long & Long is dedicated to ensuring our clients receive the care necessary to protect their rights and receive the maximum recovery necessary.
 We maintain a rapid response policy so you can get the help you need as soon as possible.

-Contact us today to explore your legal options against Bayer for negligence.
+Contact us today at 251-432-2277 or fill out our free case evaluation form to explore your legal options against Bayer for negligence.
 Your first consultation is free, and we operate on a contingency fee basis – you don’t pay any fees until we recover damages on your behalf.